iAbhishek91/google-cloud/Services/SECURITY-01-IAM.md

 - Two different type of quotas:
   - **Rate quotas**: (for example: 1000 requests per 10 seconds)
   - **Allocation quotas**: (for example: 5 network per project)
+  - **Region quotas**: similar to allocation quotas but applied on each region. (for example: 24 CPUs region/project)
 - to change quotas, we need to request from the IAM and update.
 This change request is free of cost.
 Some needs request to GCP support team. we can also change th quotas from CLI.

 ## Best practices for IAM